 Like Icarus, I had flown too close to the sun, my wings had melted, and here I was flailing in the sea.

-I laughed so hard, and I’m even laughing now as I write this down for potentially all the world to see if they stumble upon my blog.
+I laughed so hard, and I’m even laughing now as I write this down for potentially all the world to see if they stumble upon this post.

 So why would perfectionistic me who never wants to look like I don’t know what I’m doing even share this unglamorous, graceless moment in my life?
 Because it was also one of the best moments in my life.
 A moment I might never have even had if I had let my fears hold me back.

-I’ve been toiling away at this blog for quite some time now.
-I built it myself, failing so many times along the way, making mistakes and crashing the site, starting over again and again.
+I’ve been toiling away at this website for quite some time now.
+I built it myself, failing so many times along the way, making mistakes, crashing the site, starting over again and again.
 I’ve been afraid.
-Afraid of giving up being an English professor and pursuing something new that might not even ever amount to anything.
-Afraid of sharing the blog with anyone until it was “perfect” (which it will never be).
-The fears…the fears…
+Afraid of giving up being an English professor and pursuing something new that might not ever amount to anything.
+Afraid of sharing it with anyone until it was “perfect” (which it will never be).

 But, I’ve decided to embrace the fears.
 Fear is where opportunity presents itself, where change happens, and where we learn and grow.
-I’m still afraid of failure, of looking like a fool; I shake with anxiety sometimes worried about not achieving all I want out of life before my time is done.
-I’ve been afraid to share this blog, even with my friends.
+I’m still afraid of failure, of looking like a fool; I shake or go numb with anxiety sometimes worried about not achieving all I want out of life before my time is done.
+I’ve been afraid to share my website, even with my friends.
 But, no more.

-I embrace it all, every experience–the good, the bad, and especially the ugly.
+I embrace it all, every experience–the good, the bad, and even yes, the ugly.

 Thank you for joining and supporting me on The Road Taken To…wherever I’m not afraid to go.